pherique/pherique/README.md

 👋 Hi, I'm Pedro Henrique

 🚀 I transitioned into **Technology** and I'm currently focused on **Java with Spring Boot**.
-💻 I work as an **intern**, developing and improving my back-end skills.
+💻 I currently work as an intern in the task automation area in an accounting office.
 🐍 I also have some knowledge of **Python**, especially for automation and programming logic.

 ---